 Subsystem Dos contains several tools which I use for

 The most importend tools is an update program for data replications.
 I implement the replication in two steps: compare & update.
 The first step compares two directory trees and list all difference in a document.
 You can proof this list and edit it.
-Based on this document, the second step run through that list and copy exactly new files and those that were changed.
-Old files, no longer existing in the original, are deleted.
+Based on this document, the second step run through that list and copy the new and changed files.
+Old files, which doesn't exist in the source, are deleted in the destination.

-Dos uses the services of Pac, Ctls and TboxTimer.
+Dos uses the services provided by Pac and Ctls.

 This is my collection of notes, example code, etc...
 I created to "fill in" the gaps not explained by the standard documentation supplied with Blackbox Oberon on how to actually write useful programs.